 What is type 2 diabetes?

-With type 2 diabetes, the illness and symptoms tend to develop gradually (over weeks or months).
+Type 2 diabetes tends to develop gradually (over weeks or months).
 This is because in type 2 diabetes you still make insulin (unlike in type 1 diabetes).
 However, you develop diabetes because:

 - You do not make enough insulin for your body's needs; or